How to Improve Your Spoken English: 7 Tips

 Practice.
 A lot.

 There I met a girl desperate to improve her spoken English as if her life depended on it.
-She was very low on confidence, so much so that her voice was trembling.

-Even if you can not speak English, you’ll live—millions do!
+Even if you can not speak English, you’ll live—millions do.

 error: Content is protected!